rctay/sublime-text-buildview/README.md

     Build output always at end
     Build output stays at same position

-The default setting can also be specified.
-It is read as the value to the key `buildview_scroll` from Sublime's Settings (ie. user/default `Preferences.sublime-settings`) and is one of
+The default is to scroll to the bottom.
+You can change this by specifying `buildview_scroll` in Sublime Text's Settings (ie. user/default `Preferences.sublime-settings`).
+It should be one of these strings:

  - `top`
  - `bottom`